BPier/secret-santa-mailer/README.md

 It ensures that no one knows who their secret santa is... **not even you**!
 (That is, unless you really want to know).

+## Fork
+This fork is adding 3 recipient for each Secret Santa

 # Requirements